doanguyen/trivial-blog/README.md

 # Trivial-blog
-a small and easy configuration blog written in PHP and using SQLite to store articles.
+A small and easy configuration blog written in PHP (FatFree Framework) and using SQLite to store articles.

 TODO:
-[] Publication lists management
+* [ ] Publication lists management.
-[] change WYSIWYG to CKeditor
+* [ ] Move Trumbowyg to CKeditor.
+* [ ] BBcode, Code tag